-This work also provided the first direct evidence in oysters that DNA methylation is prominent in gene bodies (see Figure 2)This finding is consistent with what has been described in other invertebrates (e.g. Suzuki et al., 2007, Zemach et al., 2010, Lyko et al., 2010) and there is increasing evidence that gene body methylation is the ancestral pattern (Lechner et al., 2013).
+This work also provided the first direct evidence in oysters that DNA methylation is prominent in gene bodies (see Figure 2) and these data are well correlated with previous investigations using an in silico approach (i.e. CpGo/e) to predict methylation in C. gigas (Gavery & Roberts 2010).The predominance of gene body methylation is consistent with what has been described in other invertebrates (e.g. Suzuki et al., 2007, Zemach et al., 2010, Lyko et al., 2010) and there is increasing evidence that gene body methylation is the ancestral pattern (Lechner et al., 2013).
 The function of gene body methylation remains unclear, but studies indicate possible active roles in preventing spurious transcription (Bird et al.,1995, Huh et al.,2013) and regulating alternative splicing (Manukea et al., 2010, Shukla et al., 2011, Foret et al., 2012), as well as a more passive role for methylation as a byproduct of an open chromatin state (Jjingo et al., 2012).
+Given the nature of the study design, we are not able to directly test the hypothesis that DNA methylation contributes to spurious transcription or the regulation of alternative isoforms in C.gigas.
+However, genomic feature tracks have been developed and published (Gavery & Roberts 2013) so that genome wide methylation can be easily visualized with respect to gene expression patterns (exon-specific RPKM).